ankicommunity/ankicommunity-sync-server/README.md

 versions for Android and iOS.

 This is a personal Anki server, which you can sync against instead of AnkiWeb.
-It was originally developed to support the flashcard functionality on Bibliobird, a web application for language learning.
+It was originally developed by [David Snopek](https://github.com/dsnopek) to support the flashcard functionality on Bibliobird, a web application for language learning.

 This version is a fork of [jdoe0/ankisyncd](https://github.com/jdoe0/ankisyncd).
 It supports Python 3 and Anki 2.1.